gwitchel/cs124-lab2/design/deisgn.md

 # Parts of the design we're most proud of
 We are proud of how we prompt the user with dialog windows and ask them for task names when they want to create a new task or edit a task name.
 We felt that this is very neat as it separates those two processes from the main page which displays all tasks.
-We are also proud of the design for marking a task as completed by simply checking a checkbox or on the task, and instead of using checkboxes to select tasks we used icons to enable actions that target at a single task.
+We are also proud of the design for marking a task as completed by simply checking a checkbox, and instead of using checkboxes to select tasks we used icons to enable actions that target at a single task.
 In addition, we are proud of how we added a confirmation window to ask the user if they really want to delete all completed tasks to avoid careless errors and unwanted loss of tasks.
 We also handled very long task names by wrapping the text into multiple lines, and we didn't allow empty task names.
 We chose to display red color helper message if the user submits on empty name but the message will disappear as soon as the user types something in the input field.
 Also, we made sure to clear the input field every time after the user clicks on "Submit", "Cancel" or anywhere else to close the dialog window because we don't want to display any old text when the dialog window opens next time.
 Additionally, if there is no task for display, which might happen if the user has deleted all tasks or if all tasks are completed and hidden, a friendly message "No tasks for display :)" will be displayed.